 In 1978, Catherine Drahmann became the first paid librarian.
 By 1994, there were two assistant librarians, Mary Jane Coates and Helene Pettit, and a summer librarian, Marie Doll.
 Those on the Service Board of Volunteers included Vera Bigler, Mary Helen Zitzow, Helen Lindberg, Jan Bennison, Marie Doll, Elsie Christie, Mary Holper, Audrey Johnson, Jeanette Kupferschmid, Becky Stolee, Joan Happel, Martha Lehmkuhl and Jeanne Schoeneberger.

 The Executive Board consisted of Jeanette Kupferschmid – President, Vera Bigler – Vice President, Elsie Christie – Secretary, Jan Bennison – Past President, Mary Holper – Member-at-Large, Helen Lindberg – Member-at-Large and Lina Belar – Viking Library

-Information for this article came an article submitted by Bob Kinlund for the “East Otter Tail History Book, Volume II, 1994.”
+Information for this article came from the “East Otter Tail History Book, Volume II, 1994” as submitted by Catherine Drahmann.
 Lina Belar is the founder and retired director of the Friends of the History Museum of East Otter Tail County.